 You need a compatible speaker to cast to, of course, and all the Echo devices are supported.
 You'll also find that devices compatible with Alexa Voice Services are supported, as well as devices you've enabled and linked to Alexa, like Sonos.
 You might have to ensure that you've enabled the relevant skill in your Alexa app before they will all work.

-We've tested Alexa Cast across a full range of Amazon devices - Echo, Echo Plus, Echo Show - as well as third-party UE Megablast to confirm that it all works.
+We've tested Alexa Cast across a full range of Amazon devices - Echo, Echo Plus, Echo Show, Echo Spot - as well as third-party UE Megablast to confirm that it all works.

 Alexa Cast is not available on Fire TV.

 Using Alexa Cast is actually very simple, just follow these steps:

 - Find the music that you want to listen to and select the first song.

 - The Alexa Cast icon will be at the top of the page when you've found the song you want to listen to.

 - Tap the Alexa Cast icon and all the places you can cast Amazon Music to will be listed.

 - Select the speaker or Echo group you want to play to.

 - The music transfers to your speaker, leaving controls on your phone!